Freeman on the land movement: Decline

 Since the early 2010s, the freeman on the land movement has declined in Canada due to the persistent failure of its concepts in court.
 Many freemen on the land suffered serious legal, financial, or family consequences for putting the movement's ideas into practice.
 The Court of Queen's Bench of Alberta's 2012 Meads v.
 Meads decision, which refuted in detail freeman on the land theories and other pseudolegal concepts, has since been used as case law against pseudolegal tactics by courts in Canada as well as in other Commonwealth countries.
 The Quatloos.com online community was also instrumental in discrediting freeman on the land ideology, by publishing court documents which showed that Menard and Clifford were ineffectual when involved in court cases (including their own) and by exposing that Menard himself did not practice his own doctrines, as he used a driver's license while claiming they were unnecessary.

 The decline of Menard as a guru was also caused by the lack of success of his other initiatives such as the creation of the "peace officers" corps, of an alternative community and government structure, and a touring arts and crafts event.
 His reputation in the freeman on the land community was especially damaged by the failure of his AACP scheme, when the substantial numbers of Canadian freemen who had paid to subscribe to it never received their "Menard Cards" and other promised benefits.
 Eventually, Menard largely withdrew from the scene while newer "gurus" met with little success.

 Clifford was mostly discredited following his second 2013 arrest, and after his freeman on the land tactics proved unable to prevent his conviction.
 He eventually disavowed his original pseudolegal theories, went on to promote equity as superior to common law, and appeared to revert back to his earlier right-wing and racist associations.

-While the COVID-19 pandemic has caused a new surge in pseudolegal activities in Canada, it has not benefited the local freeman of the land movement, which remains moribund as of 2022.
+While the COVID-19 pandemic has caused a new surge in pseudolegal activities in Canada, it has not benefited the local freeman of the land movement, which remained moribund as of 2022.
 In the meantime, the more US-specific sovereign citizen movement has gained traction in Canada.
 However, incidents involving self-described freemen of the land are still reported in Canada.